nazmulhqm/Inventory_Project_ADO.Net/README.md

 # Inventory

 ## Overview
 Inventory_Project_ADO.Net is a comprehensive inventory management system developed using ADO.NET.
-This project provides functionalities to manage and track inventory items efficiently, catering to various needs such as stock management, item tracking, and reporting.
+This project provides functionalities to manage and track inventory items efficiently, catering to various needs such as stock management, Sale and reporting.

 ## Features
 - CRUD Operations: Create, Read, Update, and Delete inventory items.